Seao/grav-plugin-diagrams/README.md

     /your/site/grav/user/plugins/diagrams

-> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and a theme to be installed in order to operate.
+> Note: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and a theme to be installed in order to operate.

 # Usage

 The plug-in is configured to be functional as soon as you finished installation.

+## Sequence diagrams

 To use it in an item of your site, you just have to write your sequence diagram as follows:

 eg: